KohakuBlueleaf/a1111-sd-webui-lycoris/README.md

 An extension for loading lycoris model in sd-webui.
 I made this stand alone extension (Use sd-webui's extra networks api) to avoid some conflict with other loras extensions.

+## How to install
+There are some options you can choose to install this extension
+* Open the extension tab and go to "available" tab, search "lycoris" to find this extension and then install it.
+* Open the extension tab and go to "from url" tab, copy-paste the url of this repo (https://github.com/KohakuBlueleaf/a1111-sd-webui-lycoris) and click install.
+* Manually clone this repo to the extension folder or download the zip.

 ### LyCORIS
 https://github.com/KohakuBlueleaf/LyCORIS